-With HDR, you take several exposures -- short exposures for the highlights (windows), and long exposures for the shadows (interior).
+HDR photography replaces the need for lighting equipment when taking photos of a real estate interior with views out of the window.
+With HDR, you take several exposures -- short exposures for the bright parts (windows), and long exposures for the dark parts (interior).

 The camera can be a DSLR, mirrorless or compact camera.